Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Results

 \subsection{Classification Results}

 Tables~\ref{tab:results-ut} and~\ref{tab:results-rc} report classification performance for all models.

 TF-IDF + Logistic Regression presents a split picture across tasks.
-On UT it achieves macro-F1$=$0.453 — the lowest among all models — consistent with a bag-of-words approach failing on context-dependent functional distinctions (e.g., Fq vs.\ Q, P vs.\ E).
-On RC, however, it achieves the \emph{highest} macro-F1 of all models (0.574, Acc$=$0.704), driven by strong SR-D (F1$=$0.766) and SR-I (F1$=$0.583) performance.
-This suggests that the 4-class RC taxonomy is substantially lexically separable: utterances containing scientific terminology reliably predict SR-D, while pattern/inference language predicts SR-I, allowing a bag-of-words model to perform competitively.
+On UT it achieves macro-F1$=$0.292 — the lowest among all models — consistent with a bag-of-words approach failing on context-dependent functional distinctions (e.g., Fq vs.\ Q, P vs.\ E).
+On RC, it achieves a competitive macro-F1 of 0.381 (Acc$=$0.685), ranking third among the four models, driven by strong SR-D (F1$=$0.766) and SR-I (F1$=$0.583) performance.
+This suggests that the 4-class RC taxonomy has meaningful lexical separability: utterances containing scientific terminology reliably predict SR-D, while pattern/inference language predicts SR-I, enabling a bag-of-words model to perform competitively despite lacking contextual representations.